MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-core.md

 ## Final porting steps
 To complete the porting process, perform these steps:

 1. Create an `AdapterWithErrorHandler` class to define an adapter which includes an error handler that can catch exceptions in the middleware or application.
-The adapter processes and directs incoming activities in through the bot middleware pipeline to your bot’s logic and then back out again.
+The adapter processes and directs incoming activities in through the bot middleware pipeline to your bot's logic and then back out again.
 Use the following code to create the class:

  [!code-csharp[MobileNumber](~/../botbuilder-samples/MigrationV3V4/CSharp/ContosoHelpdeskChatBot-V4NetCore/ContosoHelpdeskChatBot/AdapterWithErrorHandler.cs?range=4-46)]
 1. Modify the **wwwroot\default.htm** page as you see fit.